The following bylaws contain changes approved by the CDSS Membership in September 2021.

 (a) Each year the Nominating Committee nominates one or more candidates for each position becoming vacant among Officers and Members-at-large on the Board.

-(b) Members of the Society may ensure that a specific person is included in the slate proposed by the Nominating Committee by submitting a nomination in writing, signed by ten members of the Society, and sent to the Secretary by June 30.
+(b) Members of the Society may ensure that a specific person is included in the candidates considered by the Nominating Committee by submitting a nomination in writing, signed by ten members of the Society, and sent to the Secretary by April 30.

 (d) Candidates for Officers and Board Members-at-large shall be members in good standing when nominated.
 Those elected must maintain membership in good standing in the Society throughout their term of office.